openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Signed and Encrypted Responses

-Implementations MAY use JARM [@!JARM] to sign and/or encrypt the response on the application level.
+Implementations MAY use JARM [@!JARM] to sign, or sign and encrypt the response on the application level.

 In addition to [@!JARM], this specification supports encrypted, unsigned responses.
 In this case the response is a JWE that directly contains JSON encoded response parameters.